 The tour offered time to walk around the city.
 Of course, we found not 1, not 2, but 3 chocolate factories.
 This alone made the day trip worth its weight in gold … chocolate gold that is.

 We closed out our time in Rio attending a Samba show.
-To see the performers move like belly dancers in sync with African rhythms and Latin music beats will leave you feeling mesmerized by the music and trying to figure out how can I move my hips like this when I get home?
-This is truly soul … Latin soul that can only be captured in Rio.
+Seeing performers move like belly dancers in sync with African rhythms and Latin beats will leave you feeling mesmerized by the music.
+Can I move my hips like that when I get home?
+This is truly soul … Latin Soul that can only be captured in Rio.